10 tips for using diagrams to ace the system design interview

 "How would you partition if..."

 After a back-and-forth, ask them if your responses make sense.
-Confirm that you've pulled this thread hard enough, you want to give your interviewer a feeling of satisfaction that you answered their line of questioning well enough.
+Confirm that you've pulled this thread hard enough.
+You want to give your interviewer a feeling of satisfaction that you've answered their line of questioning to their satisfaction.

 For example, in the classic "design a URL shortener" example, an item on the checklist might be, "can handle 1M requests/second".
 As you're drawing out each component, look back and make sure that it isn't a bottleneck for this requirement.